EliasDesarrollador/Finanz/README.md

-#  Welcome to the Expense Tracker Project with React y Typescript
+#  Welcome to the Expense Tracker💰📉🖥️ Project with React y Typescript